How to clean Blue air purifier in Just 2 Minutes?

 Step 4: Wipe off the air purifier

-Once done everything, take a soft, dry cloth and wipe all dust from the surfaces of the air purifier, including the control panel, filter grille, and exterior housing.
+Once everything is done, take a soft, dry cloth and wipe all dust from the surfaces of the air purifier, including the control panel, filter grille, and exterior housing.

 Never use harsh chemicals or abrasive cleaners on any air purifier part.